Redemption of the Soul

 The complete removal of our sin and spiritual redemption, the removal of personal guilt, and the rescue from the subsequent spiritual death were all beyond the reach of the Temple.
 These rituals pointed directly to our need for a Savior.
 Every death, every case of leprosy, and every Day of Atonement was a call for the Messiah’s appearance.

-If we understand that God only required these temporary offerings and sacrifices for their foreshadowing of the coming of Yeshua.
-Then we see that even the covering of sin could affect only the outer layers of the soul.
+If we understand that God only required these temporary offerings and sacrifices for their foreshadowing of the coming of Yeshua, then we see that even the covering of sin could affect only the outer layers of the soul.

-The priests were given limited authority to offer animal sacrifices that covered sins not attached to the soul, only those connected to the flesh and the soul's outer expressions, which are part of our thought, speech, and outward actions.[xviii]
+The priests were given limited authority to offer animal sacrifices that covered sins not attached to the soul, only those connected to the flesh and the soul’s outer expressions, which are part of our thoughts, speech, and outward actions.[xviii]
 As it is written, “For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh and as an offering for sin, He condemned sin in the flesh” (Romans 8:3).

 We are warned against sin throughout scripture because sin hardens our hearts and separates us from God.
 The more we sin, the more distance we place between God and us.
 This increasing distance is called the descent of man.
 King David understood this by saying: “The law of the LORD is perfect, restoring the soul; The testimony of the LORD is sure, making wise the simple” (Psalm 19:7).